 Formal vs. Informal Logic

-Most logical reasoning questions use soft and fuzzy informal logic (with observations, lots of unstated assumptions, etc).
+Most Logical Reasoning questions use soft and fuzzy informal logic (with observations, lots of unstated assumptions, etc).
 Formal Logic is what a computer would do: hard, logic-following rules, like what you’ve done in this chapter.
 Formal logic is common in the legal field.
+Here’s an example:

 - You were on the neighbor’s property.
 (Premise)